dev-sec/dev-sec.github.io/content/project.md

 layout: project
 ---

+## Challenge
-Server hardening is a well-known topic with many guides out in the wild.
-Why this project?

-At Deutsche Telekom we need to manage thousands of servers for customers and ourselves.
-All servers need to be configured properly and maintained, which is difficult and time-consuming to get right.
+Running secure infrastructure is a difficult task.
+Although server hardening is a well-known topic with many guides out in the wild, it is still very cumbersome to apply and verify secure configuration.
+If you manage many server, they need to be configured properly and maintained, which is difficult and time-consuming to get right.
 To answer these needs for security, compliance, and maintainability, we decided to launch this project as a common ground for requirements and their fulfillment.

+The project founders where tasked with the challenge to automate different security requirements of Deutsche Telekom for their infrastructure.
+Deutsche Telekom, T-Labs and Telekom Security funded the initial research and allowed the team to open source the automation to help foster a more secure world.

 ## Vision / Goal

-Our goal is simple: Create a common layer for hardening operating systems and services easily and without interference.
+Our goal is simple: Create a common layer for operating system and services hardening.
 Even if you aren't knee-deep in configuration manuals for services or the latest security recommendations, you will be able to implement and use this framework with ease.

 ## Scope

-Since we use Chef and Puppet to automate our deployments, we decided to put them to work for system hardening.
-The hardening project is currently limited to Chef and Puppet, though extensions to other automation frameworks are welcome!
+Since we use Ansible, Chef and Puppet to automate our deployments, we decided to put them to work for system hardening.
+The hardening project is currently limited to Ansible, Chef and Puppet, though extensions to other automation frameworks are welcome!

 **What is part of hardening?**